-It's 'Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Deleting of Black Lives Matter Posts

 As protests swept the nation following the police killing of George Floyd, there was a surge of reports that Nextdoor, the hyperlocal social media app, was censoring posts about Black Lives Matter and racial injustice.